QID Dividend: Yield, Schedule, and What to Expect

 +

 Approximately varies; recent distributions have implied a yield in the low single digits, though payouts are inconsistent and should not be a reason to hold the fund as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on ProShares's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on ProShares's fund page.

 How often does QID pay a dividend?